Anobium/Great-Cow-BASIC-Demonstration-Sources/README.md

 Variables should be defined to respresent the variable type such as myADCValueByte, myOutPutString etc.

 Place a `Do forever-loop` priot to the end of of program is a good practice.
-Serial transmission can be messed up if we got straight to an ‘end’.
+Serial transmission can be messed up the program execues ‘end’ prior to completion of transmssion.

 All serial communications need to 9600 BPS.
-Assume a standard dump terminal with no suport for ANSI etc.
+Assume a standard dumb terminal with no suport for ANSI etc.

 Enjoy